 Key factors which determine successful competition in today's global environment are: timely and rapid response to customer needs, high product quality, and flexibility of operation.
 To achieve these objectives, the common element is an effective and knowledgeable organization oriented towed customer needs and requirements.

 The Bobby B. Lyle School of Engineering offers a 30 semester credit hour Master of Science program entitled Datacenter Systems Engineering.
-The program is open to full-time as well as part-time graduate students, and will be offered on-campus as well as by means of the distance education capabilities of the Lyle School of Engineering.
+The program is open to full-time as well as part-time graduate students, and will be offered on-campus as well as by means of the distance learning capabilities of the Lyle School of Engineering.

 The Lyle School of Engineering offers this unique multidisciplinary program by incorporating course contributions from each of the five (5) standing engineering departments: Electrical Engineering (EE), Mechanical Engineering (ME), Computer Science and Engineering (CSE), Engineering Management and Systems (EMIS), and Civil and Environmental Engineering (CEE).